Writers get to build whatever world they please — sometimes our novels bend the truth only somewhat — other times they invent entire new galaxies.

 Note: Earlier this week, my husband became feverish and unwell.
 Turns out he has COVID-19.
 He’s doing his best to get well while I feel healthy and am awaiting my test results.
 Throughout the pandemic, we’ve been super careful.
 I’m letting you know this as a reminder that one can never be too conscientious about avoiding this severe illness and about working civically to help contain it.
 (Here’s the follow-up, and here’s after that. and here’s the latest.)

-Deciding on setting and histories and all that goes into storytelling is chancy no matter what an author chooses to create.
+Deciding on settings, histories, and all the rest that goes into storytelling is chancy no matter what an author chooses to create.
 There will always be fans and foes.
 To be a novelist requires enough passion to outrun the discouraging thoughts that can torment us.

 Chris Hall has been wonderfully prolific over the last few years.
 She’s published three novels and a short story collection!
 Originally from the UK, she describes herself as “a compulsive story-teller, cat slave and hen keeper.”
 To sample her short fiction, fan fiction, mini-series, and poetry, as well as to follow her on her various social media, check out her website.